Welcome to the Gopher Garden

 Understanding the Gopher

 Gophers prefer habitats with loose, sandy soil.
 Such conditions make burrowing easier.
 Their diet mainly consists of roots and tubers.
-In agricultural and residential landscapes, this can be problematic.
+In agricultural and residential landscapes, this can be problematic—especially when they discover your prize dahlias.
 They can damage plants and uproot delicate flowers.
 Their natural predators include snakes, owls, and coyotes.
 These predators help keep their population in check.

 The Gopher’s Remarkable Tunneling Skills